ivofernandes/flutterNewsChallenge/flutter_news_challenge/README.md

 # TODO
-The articles fetched should be in the language of the user's device(Check API reference).

 Extra:
 Feel free to implement any other extra features you want to.
 Here are some suggestions:
-Improve offline storage, to display articles even when there is no internet connection Display error messages when content is not available Create the ability to add/remove articles to a favourites list (by clicking on a favourite button in the article list item) Create a new screen to display articles the user has added/removed to the favourites Pagination on the home screen
+Improve offline storage, to display articles even when there is no internet connection

 # flutter_news_challenge